atikurahad/atikurahad/README.md

 - 👋 Hi, I’m Atikur Rahaman Ahad
 - 👀 I’m interested in FullStack Web Development.
-- 🌱 I’m currently learning MERN Stack Web Development .
+- 🌱 I’m currently learning Typescript and NextJS .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  atikurahad@gmail.com...
 -